 Effective Date: August 3, 2000

 Termination Date: August 3, 2003, unless terminated earlier in part or in whole at the sole option and discretion of Party A subject to adjustment in accordance with Modified Following Business Day Convention.
-In the case of any partial termination, the related Termination Date shall be the date specified as such by Party A. The date on which the Transaction is terminated in whole shall be the Final Termination Date.
+In the case of any partial termination, the related Termination Date shall be the date specified as such by Party A.

 Shares: Avici Systems common stock (ticker symbol: AVCI)